-An Iranian court in the south-western city of Dezful has acquitted eight Christian converts accused of “propaganda activities in favour of anti-regime groups”.
+An Iranian court in the southwestern city of Dezful has acquitted eight Christian converts accused of “propaganda activities in favor of anti-regime groups.”

 Iman Soleimani, a lawyer who has defended several Christian converts in Dezful, confirmed that Esmaeil Narimanpour, Mohammad Ali Torabi Shangari, Masood Nabi, Alireza Varak-Shah, Hojat Lotfi Khalaf Juy, Mohammad Kayidgap, Mohsen Saadati Zadeh and Alireza Roshanaei Zadeh were found not guilty.

-In a significant decision, issued 30 November, the judge ruled that “religious conversion” is not criminalised in Iran’s Islamic Penal Code.
+In a significant decision, issued November 30, the judge ruled that “religious conversion” is not criminalized in Iran’s Islamic Penal Code.

 The judge’s verdict concluded that while conversion from Islam was against Islamic law (sharia) and would be met with punishment in the afterlife, it was not illegal according to Iranian law.